 Sam touches the track where the Pod drive is mangling her torso in the gears and turns her head toward Merc.

 Marisa snaps, “Turn on David’s mic and zoom in on them.”

 Sam’s voice is weak. “… stuck.
 Help me, Merc.”

 Merc screams, “I can’t reach you.”
 He turns to David, “Help me reach her.”

 “I can’t, Merc.
 Too dangerous.
 Rescue equipment’s close.”

 “We can’t wait.
 She’s dying.
 Do something.”

 “I know, Merc.
 We’re working as fast as we can.”
 David yells out of the opening, “Sam, help is almost here.
 Hang on.”

 Merc yells, “Sam, focus on me.
 Help is coming.”

 Sam pinches her eyes tight.
 Her face twists into another silent scream.
 Her gaze focuses into Merc’s eyes.
 She seems to plead for release from her pain.
 A moment passes.
 Her eyes close and her face relaxes.
 The agony of her disembowelment fades behind shock’s isolating facade.
 Blood dribbling from her shoe tips separates into droplets while falling to the ground.
 She opens her eyes.
 The stress lines in her face fade as her eyes linger on Merc, unconcerned.
 Her face becomes soft and beautiful.

 Sam’s focus relaxes.
 A moment passes.
 Her eyes roll upward, her head nods and blood flows from her mouth.
 She gurgles as she exhales one final time.

 Merc balances at the edge, staring a moment in disbelief before screaming, “Sam… Samantha… SAMANTHA!”

 “Merc.
 Come back.”
 David stands with his arms held out, palms up.
 “Merc, I’m sorry.”

 Merc pushes him away.
 “No, David, no way.
 All you care about is saving your precious Pod.”

 Turbines whine outside the opening.
 Sam’s clothing flaps in the sudden downward wind.

 “Marisa, what do you see happening?”

 “I see the same as you, Brice.
-Something went wrong with Mr. Bank’s demonstration.
-The onboard engineer suffered a fatal injury.”
+An apparent malfunction with Mr. Bank’s demonstration caused the onboard engineer to suffer a fatal injury.”